Peridium: Earthballs

 In contrast, earthball fungi generally have only one peridium, which is 3–9 cm across.
 This lone peridium is generally rigid and rindlike; it is white when sectioned but pink if fresh.
 The surface varies from yellow brown to dingy yellow, and is arranged into scales.

 Usage

 The peridium is often given a specific name in particular species of fungi.
-For example, the peridium of the sub-family Phalloideae is called a volva.
+For example, the peridium of mushrooms of the genus Amanita is called a volva.
 The peridium can also refer to the outer "nest" of a bird's-nest fungus.